 - Improved sleep

 - Relief from anxiety

 Although the results are going to vary from user to user, there are many benefits which sensory deprivation tanks can deliver, if they are properly utilized, if the individual is in the right state (under proper conditions, soundproof and dark conditions), and if they are in the right mindset.
-The healing and cleansing benefits of salt alone, provides sufficient evidence to support finding that sensory deprivation tanks can aid those who are suffering from injuries, tension, or anxiety, in minimizing these feelings or pain, under the right conditions.
+The healing and cleansing benefits of salt alone provide sufficient evidence to support finding that sensory deprivation tanks can aid those suffering from injuries, tension, or anxiety, in minimizing these feelings or pain, under the right conditions.

 What do Sensory Deprivation Tanks do?

-If you’re looking to get away from the world of social media, news, and the internet, sensory deprivation tanks are just about as far away as you can go.
+If you’re looking to get away from social media, news, and the internet, sensory deprivation tanks are just about as far away as you can go.
 As the name implies, you’re alone, in a tank, with darkness, your own thoughts (and some saltwater).
 This can lead to

 - A sense of calming